How to Use Diet and Breathwork for a Multidimensional Detox

 Sometimes two forms of detox is better than one.

 There are many reasons that you might choose to consciously minimize your exposure to toxins through your diet and lifestyle.
 Anti-inflammatory diets, and those tailored to eliminate food sensitivities, play a major role in functional medicine’s treatment planning.
-More intensive, short-term cleanses and methods like intermittent fasting can also be practiced periodically to help alleviate the stress of inflammation and toxic load on the body — perhaps you suffer from the MTHFR mutation, or maybe you had a few many margaritas on vacation and want to give your liver a break.
+More intensive, short-term cleanses, and methods like intermittent fasting can also be practiced periodically to help alleviate the stress of inflammation and toxic load in the body — perhaps you suffer from the MTHFR mutation, or maybe you had a few many margaritas on vacation and want to give your liver a break.
 But as the cardiologist Alejandro Junger M.D., best-selling author and founder of Clean Program, explains, humanity is being exposed to many more toxic chemicals than the planetary state we evolved from, and furthermore, our bodies’ innate detoxification systems are weakened by our lifestyles.
-“Ideally we would not be doing ‘cleanses’ but living and eating in a way that supports the ever ongoing detox processes in the body.
+“Ideally, we would not be doing ‘cleanses’ but living and eating in a way that supports the ever-ongoing detox processes in the body.
 But because we don’t, cleanses help.”

 To intensify the process, you can simultaneously pair this with detoxification practices — the intentional removal of toxins from the body.
 While food cleanses are conventionally thought of as strictly physical, and breathwork is typically thought of primarily as an emotionally clearing practice, the fact is that the interrelated nature of the body allows these two cleansing practices to go together seamlessly.
 Breathwork has become an increasingly popular tool for emotional wellness in recent years.
 It turns out that pairing dietary cleansing — the conscious minimization of exposure to toxins through diet — with breathwork — a form of detox — together can be extra potent.